JohannaChiabotto/JohannaChiabotto/README.md

 # 💫 About Me:
-👋Hello, I'm Jo.<br>🌱I'm currently working as a Integration Architect.<br>👯‍♀️I'm interested in cooking, sport and gaming.<br>
+👋Hello, I'm Jo.<br>🌱I'm currently working as an Integration Architect.<br>👯‍♀️I'm interested in cooking, sport and gaming.<br>

 ## 🌐 Socials: